Bradken-Mont-Joli/node-red-contrib-odbcmj/README.md

 # node-red-contrib-odbcmj

-A Node Red implementation of odbc.js (https://www.npmjs.com/package/odbc).
-This Node allows to make queries to a database through an ODBC connection.
-Additionally, parameters can be passed to the SQL query using Mustache syntax or prepared statements.
+A Node-RED implementation of odbc.js (https://www.npmjs.com/package/odbc).
+This node allows you to make queries to a database through an ODBC connection.
+Additionally, parameters can be passed to the SQL query using Mustache syntax, prepared statements, or directly in the query string.

 ---
-## Acknowledgement
+## Acknowledgment

-This node is an unofficial fork of node-red-contrib-odbc from Mark Irish (https://github.com/markdirish/node-red-contrib-odbc) and vastly inspires from it.
-It also takes ideas from node-red-contrib-odbc2 from AIS Automation (https://github.com/AISAutomation/node-red-contrib-odbc2).
-Overall changes:
+This node is an unofficial fork of node-red-contrib-odbc by Mark Irish (https://github.com/markdirish/node-red-contrib-odbc) and is vastly inspired by it.
+It also takes ideas from node-red-contrib-odbc2 by AIS Automation (https://github.com/AISAutomation/node-red-contrib-odbc2).

+**Overall changes:**

-  - Can use mustache as well as a parameter array.
+* Can use Mustache as well as a parameter array.
-  - Warnings when mustache will render an undefined variable.
+* Warnings when Mustache will render an undefined variable.
-  - Fixes the output field option so that nested object can be used.
+* Fixes the output field option so that nested objects can be used.
-  - Fixes the checkbox for the pool shrink option.
+* Fixes the checkbox for the pool shrink option.
-  - Uses ace/mode/sql for the SQL input field.
+* Uses ace/mode/sql for the SQL input field.
-  - Connection nodes can have individually defined names
+* Connection nodes can have individually defined names.
-  - Selectable SQL syntax checker
+* Selectable SQL syntax checker.
+* Allows parameters to be passed as an object, mapping values to named parameters in the query.

 ## Installation

-This package is not available from within the Node Red palette tool.
-Instead, in your Node-RED user directory (usually ~/.node-red/), download through the `npm` utility:
+This package is not available from within the Node-RED palette tool.
+Instead, in your Node-RED user directory (usually `~/.node-red/`), download through the `npm` utility:
     ```
     npm install node-red-contrib-odbcmj
     ```

 For the `odbc` connector requirements, please see [the documentation for that package](https://www.npmjs.com/package/odbc#requirements).

 ## Usage

 `node-red-contrib-odbcmj` provides two nodes:

-* **`odbc config`**: A configuration node for defining your connection string and managing your connection parameters
+* **`odbc config`**: A configuration node for defining your connection string and managing your connection parameters.

-* **`odbc`**: A node for running queries with or without parameters passed using Mustache syntax or using a parameter array.
+* **`odbc`**: A node for running queries with or without parameters passed using Mustache syntax, a parameter array, or a parameter object.

 ### `odbc config`